dart-lang/build/build_config/README.md

   later Builder.
 This option should be rare.
 Defaults to `False`.
 - **build_to**: Optional.
 The location that generated assets should be output to.
 The possibilities are:
-  - `"source"`: Outputs go to the source tree next to their primary inputs.
+  - `"source"`: Outputs are written at their package paths.
+They're written next to their primary inputs except for the unusual case when `build_extensions` is used to match and change the enclosing path.
-  - `"cache"`: Outputs go to a hidden build cache and won't be published.
+  - `"cache"`: Outputs are written in the artifact tree under `.dart_tool/build/generated` and won't be published.
   The default is "cache".
 If a Builder specifies that it outputs to "source" it will never run on any package other than the root - but does not necessarily need to use the "root_package" value for "auto_apply".
 If it would otherwise